Dapto Smelting Works: Electricity

 Electrical power was provided by a 75 h.p. steam engine coupled to a 300 kW, 16 cycles per second alternator.
 Around the time that it started, the works had six arc lamps of 1,000 candlepower and 130 incandescent lamps of 16 candlepower, with a capacity to run up to 300.

 Water

-A small creek on the smelter site was excavated and dammed to form a freshwater reservoir of 18,000,000 capacity.
-In the plant there was also a water tank holding 120,000 litres of water.
+A small creek on the smelter site was excavated and dammed to form a freshwater reservoir of 18,000,000 gallon capacity.
+In the plant there was also a water tank holding 120,000 gallons of salt water.
 In April 1897, approval was given for construction of a freshwater dam, 11.5 acres in size, on Harris Creek at West Dapto, four miles from smelter, at the base of the mountain range, intended to hold 40,000,000 gallons, but it seems never to have been built.

 Saltwater from Mullet Creek was used for cooling the water-jacket furnaces.
 Saltwater was drawn from a channel running to Mullet Creek.
 At the western end of that channel, there was a building containing the saltwater pumps and the condensing equipment for the steam engine driving the blowers for the furnaces.